Is Sweet Corn Good for Diabetes?

 Glycemic Index of Sweet Corn

-Glycemic Index, also referred to as GI, is a type of system that assigns a number or numeric value to foods based on how much carbohydrate they contain and how fast eating each of these can increase your blood sugar levels.
+Glycemic Index, also known as GI, is a system that assigns a number or numeric value to foods based on their carbohydrate content and how fast eating each can increase blood sugar levels.

 Whatever food you partake has a direct impact on your blood glucose levels.
 Being aware of the GI count of the things you eat helps you be mindful of their effect on your blood sugar levels.